-Oxygen cleaners should be much safer to use on canvas than bleach, however still check to make sure they will not discolor or ruin your canvas, gel coat, chrome, aluminum, plastic, or the environment by testing the product on a small inconspicuous area.
-Products on the market are:
+Oxygen cleaners should be much safer to use on canvas than bleach, however still check to make sure they will not discolor or ruin your canvas, gel coat, chrome, aluminum, plastic, or the environment by testing the product on a small, inconspicuous area of the canvas.
+Some of the products on the market include:

 - Clorox Oxy Magic

 - Stain Solver

 - Ajax Oxygen Bleach

 Where to Buy Canvas Cleaners For Pop Up Campers

 Most home supply or auto supply stores have a good selection of canvas cleaners for you to choose from.
 You can also purchase canvas cleaners online, and some of the ones you can find online include:

 - Winsol - Winsol provides a cleaner for vinyl materials, so if you have an entirely or partially vinyl pop-up camper, you can purchase a bottle of their cleaner for around $35.

 - Mer-Maids - Mer-Maids Professional Cleaning Products is a cleaner company which has been in business since 1986 and offers a variety of camping and boating cleaners, perfect for the person with multiple outdoorsy gadgets.

 - Lowe's - When in doubt, your local hardware retailer, such as Lowe's, has multiple options for outdoor cleaners meant to erase dirt, grime, and mildew from materials such as canvas and vinyl.